fastovetsilya/ProbGBT/README.md

    - The first approach ensures consistency between quantiles and improves computational efficiency
    - The second approach may provide more flexibility for complex distributions

-3. **Quantile Function Smoothing**:
-   - Raw quantile predictions can be noisy and may not form a proper monotonically increasing function
-   - A Generalized Additive Model (GAM) with monotonicity constraints is fitted to the predicted quantiles:
-     ```python
-     gam = LinearGAM(s(0, constraints="monotonic_inc")).fit(quantiles, y_pred_sample)
-     ```
-   - This creates a smooth, monotonically increasing quantile function

-4. **PDF Calculation**:
-   - The PDF is computed as the derivative of the quantile function with respect to the probability
-   - Mathematically, if Q(p) is the quantile function, then PDF(y) = 1/Q'(F(y)) where F is the CDF
-   - In code, this is approximated using numerical differentiation:
-     ```python
-     pdf_smooth = np.gradient(quantiles_smooth, y_pred_smooth + epsilon)
-     ```
-   - The small epsilon value (1e-10) prevents division by zero in flat regions

-5. **PDF Normalization**:
-   - The resulting PDF is normalized to ensure it integrates to 1.0, making it a valid probability density function:
-     ```python
-     pdf_smooth /= np.trapz(pdf_smooth, y_pred_smooth)
-     ```
-   - This uses the trapezoidal rule for numerical integration

-6. **Comparison of PDF Smoothing Methods**:
+3. **PDF Generation Methods**:
-   ProbGBT offers three methods for smoothing the quantile predictions into PDFs, each with different characteristics:
+   ProbGBT offers three methods for transforming quantile predictions into PDFs, each with different characteristics:

    - **Sample-based KDE (`sample_kde`)**: The default method
      - Fully nonparametric approach that makes no assumptions about the distribution shape